s-victor/TinyPedal/docs/customization.md

 ## Preset Transfer
 **Preset transfer dialog is used for transferring settings from one preset to another.**

 Note, you can only transfer settings from a currently loaded preset to another preset, this is done to ensure one-way transfer.

-A confirmation dialog will be shown before transfer.
+**A confirmation dialog will be shown before transfer.**

 It is recommended to first load a preset, then unhide the preset and double-check if you wish to transfer its settings to another preset.

-For important preset, it is recommended to make a backup copy and lock the preset.
+**For important preset, it is recommended to make a backup copy, and/or lock the preset.**

 To transfer settings from currently loaded preset to another specific preset, select a preset name from preset selector on the top right.
 Locked presets are not available from preset selector.